ovn-org/ovn/Documentation/topics/vif-plug-providers/vif-plug-providers.rst

    `vif_plug_port_ctx_destroy` function to free any memory allocated by the VIF plug implementation.

-6. The Open vSwitch vswitchd will assign a ofport to the newly created interface and on the next `ovn-controller` main loop iteration flows will be installed.
+6. The Open vSwitch vswitchd will assign an ofport to the newly created interface and on the next `ovn-controller` main loop iteration flows will be installed.